Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ^2^It's usually a bad idea to put a non-zero Z value in as well unless the tools are loaded and unloaded by some sort of tool changer or are on independent carriages.
 When all the tools are in the machine at once they should all be positioned at the same Z height to avoid a lower tool colliding with the object while a higher tool is printing.

-Tool offsets are given as the offset of the nozzle relative to the print head reference point, so the signs are opposite to what you might expect because tool offsets are subtracted from the required printing locations during printing.
+* Tool offsets are given as the offset of the nozzle relative to the print head reference point, so the signs are opposite to what you might expect because tool offsets are subtracted from the required printing locations during printing.

-Any parameter that you don't specify will automatically be set to the last value for that parameter.
+* Any parameter that you don't specify will automatically be set to the last value for that parameter.
 That usually means that you want explicitly to set Z0.0.
 RepRapFirmware will report the tool parameters if only the tool number is specified.
+* The G10 workplace offsets of all workplaces are saved automatically to override-config.g using `M500`.
+* The G10 tool offsets of any tool offsets that were established by probing are saved automatically to override-config.g using `M500 P10`.

 See also [M585](/User_manual/Reference/Gcodes/M585){target=_blank}.